junibrosas/nestjs-microservices/README.md

 - NestJS
 - Mail
-- Queue
+- BullJS

 ## Brief architecture overview

 This API showcase consists of the following parts:

 - API gateway
-- Queue service - responsible for CRUD operations on records.
+- Task service - responsible for heavy processing.
 - Mailer service - responsible for sending out email messages.

 This example uses a SINGLE database (MongoDB) instance for all microservices.
 This is not a correct point, the correct way is to use a separate DB instance for every microservice.
 I used one DB instance for all microservices to simplify this example.